-EU Blockchain Observatory & Forum Case Study: Blockchain in the European Union
+EU Blockchain Observatory & Forum: Blockchain Case Study for the European Union

-EU Blockchain Observatory & Forum Case Study: Blockchain in the European Union
+EU Blockchain Observatory & Forum: Blockchain Case Study for the European Union

 An initiative aiming to accelerate blockchain innovation and the development of its ecosystem within the European Union.